ChuckTripwell/Frankengold-Handheld/README.md

 - Can I haz secureboot?
   ```
-  no. never enable secureboot on the Steamdeck LCD! you might brick your console.
+  not recommend. secureboot cannot be turned off on the Steamdeck (there's no option in the bios to turn it off) so if you do that, you're stuck.
+  ```

+- Can I haz selinux?
+    ```
+yes.
     ```

 - I'm using this and experiencing no issues whatsoever, this is actually very smooth.